newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 ---
+notesMd: >-
-notesMd: "* h2 and h3 look the same, Kim is addressing this.
-Can use h4 for the h3 until it is fixed."
+  * h2 and h3 look the same, Kim is addressing this.
+Can use h4 for the h3 until it is fixed

+  * 7.30: updated after regina's review

+    * Security measures in place to diversion of the CDS became Security measures in place to prevent loss or theft of the CDS
+    * The name and title of all officers and a copy of the corporate or business papers; corporate or business papers became
 id: animal-shelter-cds
 filename: animal-shelter-cds
 displayname: animal-shelter-cds